Reviews You Can Rely On

 Automatic Document Feeder No

 Epson hit it out of the park with the Epson WorkForce ES-60W.
 It is light, fast, compact, incredibly mobile, and easy to use.
-Not only is it amazing for those who need scanning on the go, wireless scanning, or scanning to the cloud, but its performance also rivals some of the best desktop and flatbed-style scanners on the market today.
-We were impressed with the resolution of the PDFs this model was able to produce.
+Not only is it amazing if you need scanning on the go, wireless scanning, or scanning to the cloud, but its performance also rivals some of the best desktop and flatbed-style scanners on the market today.
+I was very impressed with the accuracy of the handwriting on the PDF documents this model was able to produce.

-Unfortunately, the Workforce ES-60W is slower to operate without a feed or output tray.
-Larger stacks of documents can be a lengthy and even tedious chore, requiring manually feeding each sheet into the device.
+Unfortunately, the Workforce ES-60W is slower to operate, especially with its lack of a feed or output tray.
+As one tester noted, “I found larger stacks of documents ended up being a lengthy and even tedious chore, requiring manually feeding each sheet into the device.”
 If you don't typically need to digitize multi-page documents and want great performance and robust features on the go, there is no better choice than the ES-60W.
 If you scan infrequently, the Brother DS-640 is an even more affordable portable scanner with above-average scan quality.

 Read more: Epson WorkForce ES-60W review